LAW OF THE GAME SEPAKTAKRAW (3vs3)

 2.1 The posts shall be 1.55m for men and 1.45m for women in height from the floor and must stand firmly to maintain high net tension.
 It should be made with very strong materials and shall not be more than 0.04m in radius.

 2.2 The position of the posts shall be erected firmly 0.3m away from the sidelines and shall be in line with the Centre Line.

 3 THE NET

-3.1 The net shall be made of fine ordinary cord or nylon with 0.06m to 0.08m mesh.
+3.1 The net shall be made of fine nylon cord with a mesh of 0.06m to 0.08m.

-3.5 The height of the net at the centre of the court shall be 1.52m for men and 1.42m for women while at the posts shall be 1.55m for men and 1.45m for women.
+3.5 The height of the net at the centre of the court shall be 1.52m for men and 1.42m for women while the height at the posts shall be 1.55m for men and 1.45m for women.

 4 THE SEPAKTAKRAW BALL